PADI Rescue Diver Course

 - A copy of your Scuba Diving Medical

-- Advanced Open Water Card
+- Advanced Open Water Certification

 - Bathers & towels